alexp03674/alexp03674.github.io/docs/index.md

 ![Sims build mode open, showing multiple panels and a grid above a housing lot](https://hackmd.io/_uploads/Sy2XmbOyWl.jpg)

 Alright!
 You’ve bought your lot and moved in!
-The game drops your sim into LM, and you can’t modify your home from this mode.
-To access BM, click the hammer and wrench icon in the top right menu.
+The game drops your sim into Live Mode, and you can’t modify your home from this mode.
+To access Build Mode, click the hammer and wrench icon in the top right menu.

-🗒️ **NOTE:** When you enter BM, your sim and time will pause.
+🗒️ **NOTE:** When you enter Build Mode, your sim and time will pause.

 Wow, that’s a lot of stuff on the screen!
 No worries, we detail each feature below.

 #### The Grid
 ![Top down view of a house in build mode, showcasing the white grind around the property](https://hackmd.io/_uploads/Hypex-wkZg.jpg)

-There will be a white grid surrounding the floor of your lot.
-This is the buildable area, and the tiles that items will align to.
-It ensures the walls of your home and the items within don’t interrupt sims movements through the space.
+You will see a white grid surrounding the floor of your lot.
+The grid represents the buildable area, and the tiles that items will align to.
+The grid ensures the walls of your home and the items within don’t interrupt sims movements through the space.

 To hide the grid, press G.
 #### The Tool Bar